REMIND US OF YOUR FAITHFULNESS

 Imitating Christ requires us to deny ourselves.

 But what does that truly mean?
-It means turning away from the world and our own desires.
+It means turning away from the world and our desires.

 We must turn away from thoughts and actions that are unacceptable to God.
 Instead, we must walk in Jesus’ footsteps.
 That means walking in spirit rather than flesh.
 It means sharing the truth in love and growing in grace.
 It also means learning obedience through suffering.

-None of us like to suffer.
+None of us likes to suffer.
 However, most of our suffering is by our own hands.
 By the choices we make and the behaviors those choices lead us to.

 Only through surrender was I granted healing and peace.